artsiomkorzun/1brc-walkthrough/Walkthrough.md

 }
 ```

-Going deeper, we see that the fast path uses `String::substring` and creates a list then an array.
+Going deeper, we see that the fast path uses `String::substring` and creates a list and an array.
 All this work seems to be expensive, we know our data too well.
 We have only two parts in a row: `station;temperature`.
 So just using `String::substring` will be sufficient.